gustavokch/hf-rclone-streamer/README.md

 Stream Hugging Face model downloads to Google Drive via rclone, using localhost as a VFS cache layer.
 Perfect for downloading large models (70GB+) without permanent local storage, with resume capability and aria2c-powered high-speed downloads.

+This was made to facilitate backups of heavy models into Google Drive (or any rclone supported service) without bogging down local storage.
+It works.

 ## Features

 - **High-speed downloads**: Uses aria2c with multi-connection downloads (16 connections by default)